DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 mathjax:
 chart:
 comments: true
-featured: false
+featured: true
 ---
 # How Many Dramatic Pieces Are Contained in the TextGrid Repository?

-Simple question, seemingly.
+*Simple question, seemingly.
 Before we try to answer it, a little heads-up: This blog post is **ridiculously long**.
-It can be regarded a proof-of-concept of what [Mareike König](https://twitter.com/mareike2405) recently said at the ["Wissensspeicher" conference](http://cms.uni-konstanz.de/wissenschaftsforum/veranstaltungen/veranstaltungsarchiv/veranstaltungen-2015/die-zukunft-der-wissensspeicher/) in Düsseldorf in the beginning of March: "A blog post has no borders, it can be as long as you want." ([In **this** video, 12:4x mins. in](http://www.lisa.gerda-henkel-stiftung.de/blogs_als_wissensorte_der_forschung?nav_id=5594).)
-True that!
-So here we go:
+It can be regarded a proof-of-concept of what [Mareike König](https://twitter.com/mareike2405) recently said at the ["Wissensspeicher" conference](http://cms.uni-konstanz.de/wissenschaftsforum/veranstaltungen/veranstaltungsarchiv/veranstaltungen-2015/die-zukunft-der-wissensspeicher/) in Düsseldorf in the beginning of March: "Blogs have no space constraints." ([In **this video**, 17:45 mins. in.](http://www.lisa.gerda-henkel-stiftung.de/blogs_als_wissensorte_der_forschung?nav_id=5594)) True that!
+So here we go:*

 Corpus building is a crucial task of many Digital Humanities projects and it is great to see a number of new corpora appear on a fairly regular basis.
 Many of these text collections feature markup following the [TEI Guidelines](http://www.tei-c.org/Guidelines/).
-Yet, the mere existence of a corpus and its use of standardised formats doesn't relieve you from working your way through its peculiarities.
-The purpose of this article is to demonstrate how to start, our example being the vast TextGrid Repository and its subset of German-language drama.
+However, the mere existence of a corpus and its application of standardised formats doesn't relieve you from working your way through its peculiarities.
+The purpose of this article is to demonstrate how you can start this process, our example being the vast TextGrid Repository and its subset of German-language drama.

-The TextGrid Repository is the largest TEI-tagged corpus of German literature released freely under a CC-BY 3.0 licence.
-It contains thousands of literary texts from around 1500 to the 1930ies: novels, theatre pieces, poems, etc. The corpus is accessible through [a web interface here](http://www.textgridrep.de/), but it can also be downloaded in its entirety so you can toy around with it in your own environment.
+The TextGrid Repository is the largest TEI-tagged corpus of German literature and released freely under a CC-BY 3.0 licence.
+It contains thousands of literary texts from around 1500 to the 1930s: novels, theatre pieces, poems, etc. The corpus is accessible through [a web interface here](http://www.textgridrep.de/), but it can also be downloaded in its entirety so you can toy around with it in your own environment.

 ## Using the Web Interface

 The answer to the question posed in the title of this post seems to be a piece of cake.
 But it really isn't, for several reasons.
 By trying to find the correct answer we turn the corpus upside down which will help us to gain insights on what to expect from the corpus when we start to build our theories around it.

-Now, the first approach to answer our seemingly simple question leads us to [the TextGrid Rep search form](http://www.textgridrep.de/).
-If we look for [`genre:"drama"`](http://www.textgridrep.de/results.html?query=genre%3A"drama"&target=both), the TextGrid Rep search engine returns **1462 results**.
-These are far too many since a search in the repository also considers the work objects, according to TextGrid's metadata schema ([see the corresponding cheat sheet here](https://dev2.dariah.eu/wiki/download/attachments/12189756/Metadata-Cheatsheet.pdf?api=v2)).
+Now, the first approach to answer our not-so-simple question leads us to [the TextGrid Rep search form](http://www.textgridrep.de/).
+If we make use of existing metadate and enter [`genre:"drama"`](http://www.textgridrep.de/results.html?query=genre%3A"drama"&target=both) as search term, the TextGrid Rep search engine returns **1462 results**.
+These are far too many due to the fact that a search in the repository also considers 'work objects' according to TextGrid's metadata schema ([see the corresponding cheat sheet here](https://dev2.dariah.eu/wiki/download/attachments/12189756/Metadata-Cheatsheet.pdf?api=v2)).

-If we limit our search to just XML documents we get a much better approximation: [`genre:"drama" format:"text/xml"`](http://www.textgridrep.de/results.html?query=genre%3A"drama"+format%3A"text%2Fxml"&target=both). **And we're down to 690!** This is a promising answer and the good news is that we're halfway there.
+If we limit our search to just XML documents we get a much better approximation, so let's specify our search term: [`genre:"drama" format:"text/xml"`](http://www.textgridrep.de/results.html?query=genre%3A"drama"+format%3A"text%2Fxml"&target=both). **And we're down to 690!** This is a promising answer and the good news is that we're halfway there.
 Easy as pie, so far.
 But wait.
 We wouldn't have written this article if it was that easy, right?
 The second half of our trip will take a lot (like, a lot) longer.
 But we will learn a plethora of things about our corpus and its constraints.

 When we started getting acquainted with our corpus we found certain anomalies:

-* Some dramas are split into parts, each of which comes in its own XML document and has an own TEI header with the genre information we took advantage of before.
+* Some dramas are split into parts, each of which comes in its own XML document frame and has an own TEI header with the genre information we took advantage of before.
 These parts are counted as own drama when just looking for genre info in TEI headers and, for this reason, distort our results.
 * The second big problem are doublets.
-There are several dramatic pieces that appear two or even three times.
+There are several dramatic pieces that appear twice or even three times.
 This happens due to co-authorship.
-E.g., O. F. Berg und David Kalisch both authored the dramatic text "Berlin, wie es weint und lacht".
+E.g., O. F. Berg und David Kalisch both authored the dramatic text "Berlin, wie es weint und lacht" (1858).
 The full text appears only once in the corpus, but there's a reference to the text for every co-author and it features another genre value which falsely increases the number of dramatic pieces we are counting.

-To get rid of those things, we need to dive deep and therefore we need tools that are a bit more flexible, in this case, an XML database where we can build our own queries.
+To get rid of those things, we need to dive deep and therefore we need tools that are a bit more flexible, in this case, an XML database that we can use to build our own queries.
 So let's download the whole corpus and load it into a local eXist-db instance.

 ## eXist-db, an Open-Source Native XML Database

 If you haven't done so already, please go ahead and [download eXist-db](http://exist-db.org/exist/apps/homepage/index.html).
 After installing and starting it, you can access it via your browser [on port 8080 of localhost](http://localhost:8080).
 Just let it run for the time being.

-## Loading the Data into Our Own XML Database
+## Loading Data into Our Own XML Database

-The corpus can be downloaded in one integral zip file [from the TextGrid website](http://www.textgrid.de/Digitale-Bibliothek).
+The corpus can be downloaded as one integral ZIP file [from the TextGrid website](http://www.textgrid.de/Digitale-Bibliothek).
 There are two versions of the corpus.
 The differences are explained on the website but aren't that noteworthy, let's just go ahead and download [the second version (390 MB, zipped)](http://www.textgrid.de/fileadmin/digitale-bibliothek/literatur-nur-texte-2.zip).
 Unzip the file.
 All XML files are contained in the "12-publication" folder.
 There is one XML file for every author, 695 altogether (there are several Goethe files, but nevermind).
 Apart from these exceptions, all the works of the same author are all contained in one file.

 Let's load all the XML files into our XML database:

-On the eXist-db [dashboard](http://localhost:8080), click on "Collections" and enter login and password (if you haven't specified any login data, enter enter "admin" as login and leave the password field empty).
-Once there, click on the icon "New collection" (third from right) and then create a new folder for our collection.
-Let's call it "data", where from now on we will put all our data (hence the name, for good practice!).
+On the eXist-db [dashboard](http://localhost:8080), click on "Collections" and enter login and password (if you haven't specified any login data, enter "admin" as login and leave the password field empty).
+Now click on the icon "New collection" (third from right) and create a new folder for our collection.
+Let's call it "data" where from now on we will put all our data (hence the name, for good practice!).
 Let's create a subfolder called "tgrep" for our repository and then click on "Upload resources" (the icon on the far right).
 Look for the folder we unzipped earlier, change into the "12-publication" folder, mark all XML files (CTRL + A is your friend) so all of them will be loaded into our collection.
 This will take some time, around 5 minutes, exactly the time you need to squeeze two or three oranges and set you up with a glass of fresh juice.

-If you wonder what's contained in the XML files, just double click on one.
-It'll open a new browser tab and show you the plain XML with some syntax highlighting to easily differentiate between TEI elements, plain text, URLs, etc. The document starts with the `<teiCorpus>` element, meaning that the file contains several works.
-According to the TextGrid metadata schema based on FRBR there may be several `<teiCorpus>` nested within the root element.
-So there are several hierarchies that in this case are not uniform, but let's leave that for now.
+If you wonder what's contained in the XML files, just double-click on one.
+A new browser tab will open and give away the plain XML with some syntax highlighting to easily differentiate between TEI elements, plain text, URLs, etc. The document starts with the `<teiCorpus>` element, meaning that the file contains several works.
+According to the TextGrid metadata schema based on [FRBR](https://en.wikipedia.org/wiki/Functional_Requirements_for_Bibliographic_Records) there may be several `<teiCorpus>` nested within the root element.
+So there are several hierarchies which in this case are not uniform, but let's leave that for now.

 The genre of a text is specified within the TEI element [textClass](http://www.tei-c.org/release/doc/tei-p5-doc/de/html/ref-textClass.html), the schema ([an .xsd file](https://projects.gwdg.de/projects/digitale-bibliothek/repository/revisions/master/entry/schemas/tei_digibib.xsd#L6924)) specifies that the genre info in this corpus is contained within `<tei:term>`.

 So once again, how many dramatic pieces are contained in the TextGrid Repository???

-## Building An XQuery
+## Building an XQuery

 Let's start with reproducing our 690-result with a basic XQuery.
-This is to show you that we can easily reproduce by ourself the results of the search form.
+This is to show you that we can easily reproduce the results of the search form.

-So we want to find all works that are marked as "drama" in the genre metadata.
+So we want to find all works that are marked as "drama" in the genre-specific metadata.
 As indicated before, the TEI element `<textClass>` contains info on the genre.
 So let's count all occurrences in the whole TextGrid Repository by using **eXide**, "a cool, handy, fully integrated editor for working with XQuery, XML, and other resources stored in eXist" ([O'Reilly](https://books.google.de/books?id=0evSBQAAQBAJ&pg=PA29)).
 Close the Collection Browser and click on the "eXide – XQuery IDE" logo.
 You should see a fresh sheet for your own queries.

 First of all, we need to declare a namespace for technical reasons, just insert as line two: